hgmnz/flyinghopmachine/source/_posts/2015-07-25-brew-day-bourbon-barrel-imperial-stout.markdown

 Once the hour was complete, chilled wort to 70F and started aerating.
 Aerated for 45m, and pitched starter.
 Stirrer bar dropped into beer, woops!

+Measured OG was 1.085.

+Pitched the starter.
 Set up a blowoff tube right away, I expect aggressive fermentation.

 This fermentation started *fast*.
 It had a lag time of just three hours.